-We may not be able to move around the world.
+Every week we provide online briefings on key issues and places around the world.
 It’s a subscription service.
 Membership will give you unique Insight into the places and issues we cover around the world, and keep our team together so that we can be in a position to provide tours as soon as travel restrictions are lifted.
 If you have any enquiries about the service or requests please email us at firstname.lastname@example.org.

 How to Subscribe

 If you like what we are doing you can join the service and enjoy a minimum of 6 sessions a month.
 You can pay for your subscription to Insight’s limited membership with PayPal (you can use a credit or debit card) or by bank transfer to Beyond the Headlines Ltd. Fee options for full membership subscriptions are as follows:

 £80.00 per month (minimum 6 briefings, £13.33 per view)